Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2024

 What we didn't like: not bottle compatible, waist strap could be longer

 This isn't the hiking waist pack we'd recommend if you want to carry layers or water bottles–check out our backpacking or lumbar pack winners for that.
-But if you like to always have a basic outdoor bag packed and ready for an impromptu hike or dog walk, this is a great option.
+But if you like to always have a basic outdoor bag packed and ready for an impromptu hike or dog walk, we think this is the best option.

 woman in nature wearing patagonia black hole